 Some tips that can save energy on heating water:

-Due to the size of an oven, it can waste a lot of energy, but there are ways to reduce that consumption:
+Due to the size of an oven, it can waste a lot of energy, but there are ways to reduce that usage:

 As with other kinds of heating, gas is a cheaper and more efficient way to cook and should be seriously considered, especially if replacing an old oven.